With 25 years in health care, I see human health and disease as metaphors for many of the ills in our world.

 Pandemic fear is consuming us like a cancer, while the treatment is getting progressively more invasive into our lives, eroding our civil liberties one by one.
 We are surrendering our freedoms to a government that has a long history of betraying our trust; a government that is increasingly doing the biddings of corporations and the rich over the best interests of we, the people.
 They won’t misuse or abuse the power they have grabbed at the expense of our civil liberties -- will they?

-Legislation has already passed that expands the government’s powers: to wiretap and spy on us, to detain us indefinitely, extradite us for rendition, and now, target and kill us, all without charges or a trial; while
+Legislation has already passed that expands the government’s powers: to wiretap and spy on us, to detain us indefinitely, extradite us for rendition, and now, target and kill us, all without charges or a trial; while limiting our right of assembly and freedom to protest to redress our grievances.
+Our democracy is only a shadow of what it was.

 We all have different thresholds for what is acceptable.
 To many, civil liberties lost are a small price to pay for the false sense of security they get in return; as many share the delusional belief that medical screening and daily medicating somehow equate with health.
 Others, like me, choose to safeguard our health and civil liberties rather than entrust them to others.